dynabenaziza-beep/cart-253-/mod-jam-response.md

 What impressed me the most was the amount of code — around 955 lines.
 Seeing that much work made me realize how much effort went into small details.
 It felt more like an art project than just a game mod.

-3. Emmett Walthers’ Project
+2. Emmett Walthers’ Project
 Links:
 https://emmettwalthers.github.io/cart253/Topics/mod-jam/
 https://github.com/EmmettWalthers/cart253/tree/main/Topics/mod-jam
 Emmett Walthers’ game had a totally different tone.
 It was fun, playful, and very polished.
 The home page immediately caught my eye because of the cute frog design that reminded me of old-school googly-eye toys.
 What surprised me the most was the moving title.
-This small animation made it feel like a real game you would download on Itch.io.
+This small animation made it feel like a real game you would download .
 It gave the game a strong identity.
 The flies coming from the top instead of the sides was a smart twist.
 It changed the rhythm of the game and made it feel more vertical, which I thought was refreshing.
 The code was simple, but the visuals were clean and showed real effort — especially the circles drawn repeatedly to build shapes.
 Everything felt handcrafted, which added charm.
 Overall, Emmett’s project surprised me with how polished and confident it felt, even with simple code.

-4. Ray Hernaez’s Project
+3. Ray Hernaez’s Project
 Links:
 https://rayhernaez.github.io/cart253/projects/mod-jam/index.html
 https://github.com/rayhernaez/cart253/tree/main/projects/mod-jam